evantahler/node_for_not_http/readme.md

 ### Config

-Be sure to update your twitter API keys in `/config/servers/twitter.js`
+Be sure to update your twitter API keys in `/config/servers/twitter.js` (which you copy from `twitter.example.js`)

 ## Run